Off to the Desert!

 Well, there are many deserts to choose from on our planet, but the desert Southwest has become a famed visit for tourists around the world.

-has a notoriety synonymous with: its specialized foods, flora and diverse landscapes.
+The Region of the Southwestern United States, has a notoriety synonymous with: its specialized foods, flora and diverse landscapes.

 New Mexico seems to take the entire Southwest as its own, but in reality the non-Californian desert stretches into Sedona, Arizona and down to the Borders of Mexico and Texas.